Hamburg Ravensbrück trials: Second trial

-Third
+Third trial

 In the third Ravensbrück trial, the so-called "Uckermark trial" which took place from April 14 to 26, 1948, five female camp officials of the satellite Uckermark concentration camp, were indicted for the mistreatment of women and the participation in the selection of women for the gas chamber.

 The Uckermark subcamp was located about one mile from the Ravensbrück concentration camp.
 It was opened in May 1942 as a prison or parallel concentration camp for teenage girls aged 16 to 21 dubbed criminal or "difficult" by the SS.
 Girls who reached the upper age limit were transferred back to the Ravensbrück women's camp.
 Camp administration was provided by the Ravensbrück main camp.
 In January 1945, the prison for juveniles was closed although the gassing infrastructure was subsequently used for the extermination of "sick, no longer efficient, and over 52 years old women" from Ravensbrück.

 Braach and Toberentz were acquitted because they had worked at Uckermark only while it was still a juveniles camp, and there were no Allied women there at that time; the camp was exclusively for German girls, whose fate or treatment was outside the remit of the tribunal.

-Fourth
+Fourth trial

 The fourth trial was held from May to June 8, 1948.
 The accused were all members of the medical staff of the camp at Ravensbrück, including one inmate who had worked as a nurse.
 The charges again centered on mistreatment, torture, and sending to gas chambers of women of Allied nationality.

-Fifth
+Fifth trial

 In the fifth trial, three SS members were accused of having killed Allied inmates.
 It lasted from June 16 to 29, 1948.
 The judgments were handed down on July 15.

-Sixth
+Sixth trial

 This trial lasted from July 1 to 26, 1948.
 Both defendants were accused of having mistreated Allied inmates.

-Seventh
+Seventh trial

 Finally, six Aufseherinnen (female camp wardens) were tried from July 2 to 21, 1948.
 The charges were mistreatment of inmates of Allied nationality and participation in the selection of inmates for the gas chamber.